deepinv/deepinv/docs/source/user_guide/reconstruction/distributed.rst

     - *Multiple physics operators* with individual measurements need to be processed in parallel
     - *Large images or volumes* are too large to be processed in a single device's memory
-    - *Denoising priors* need to be applied to large images or volumes using spatial tiling
     - You want to *accelerate reconstruction* by leveraging multiple devices